collective/collective.megaphone/README.txt

 Credits
 =======

-Megaphone was developed by ONE/Northwest as part of the Civic Engagement Platform funded by Meyer Memorial Trust and Surdna Foundation.
+Megaphone was developed by Groundwire (formerly ONE/Northwest) as part of the Civic Engagement Platform funded by Meyer Memorial Trust and Surdna Foundation.

 Conceptual work by Jon Stahl, Drew Bernard, et al.